linus5/polaris/README.md

 - An experimental validating webhook that can prevent any future deployments that do not live up to a configured standard.
 - A command-line audit that can be incorporated into your CI/CD pipeline

+We've also launched [Polaris Snapshot](https://www.fairwinds.com/polaris-snapshot), an easy way to generate Polaris reports you can share with your team.

 **Want to learn more?** ReactiveOps holds [office hours on Zoom](https://zoom.us/j/242508205) the first Friday of every month, at 12pm Eastern.
 You can also reach out via email at `opensource@fairwinds.com`

 ## Quickstart